mauriciovasquezbernal/inspektor-gadget/docs/devel/how-to-write-a-gadget.md

   How to write a Gadget?
 ---

-So you want to write a Gadget for Inspektor Gadget?
+So you want tdsafafafo write a Gadget for Inspektor Gadget?
 Great!

 A gadget consists of a __Gadget Descriptor__ that provides metadata about your gadget and a __Gadget__ implementation (sometimes called tracer in our codebase).